 1) Reduce the level of initial PVY inoculue in the crop.
-Sources of PVY final disease incidence in the disease epidemic, in other words, rewer infected points - Rogue volunteers early occurs because the start of the epidemic is delayed by slowing or eliminating the uppearance of the first PVY-infected plants in the field.
+Sources of PVY final disease incidence in the disease epidemic, in other words, fewer infected page - Rogue volunteers early occurs because the start of the epidemic is delayed by slowing or eliminating the appearance of the lifet PVY-infected plants in the field.

 - 2) Use resistant cultivars.
-These can minimize or prevent Tolerance demic in a number of ways, including Resistance - reducing final disease incidence, mainly by delaying the start immunity because plant, are slow to become infected, - slowing the rate of the disease epidemic, the number of infected plants over time in the field, mainly by disrupting PVY's ability to replicate and then be spread, - masking the disease epidemic, by growing and yielding normally despite being infected, or - combinations of the above.
+These can minimize or prevent Tolerance including - Resistance - reducing final disease incidence, mainly by delaying the start immunity because plant, are slow to become infected, - slowing the rate of the disease epidemic, the number of infected plants over time in the field, mainly by disrupting PVY's ability to replicate and then be spread, - masking the disease epidemic, by growing and yielding normally despite being infected, or - combinations of the above.